Quality Assurance Program

 All 503A CAPS pharmacies admix in a laminar flow, ISO Class 5 zone, within an ISO Class 7 buffer zone.
-Air testing for particulate and bioburden is performed weekly.
-Employee fingertip testing is performed weekly.
+Clean down and line clearance are performed every day between every drug.
+Particulate and bioburden air tests, along with employee fingertip tests, are performed on a weekly basis.
 Media-fill validation of compounding processes is performed semi-annually.
-Cleandown and line clearance are performed between every drug, every day.
-CAPS uses rapid sterility testing technology as an end product test per USP<71>.
-Quality Assurance reports are provided to our customers on a quarterly basis.
+Our customers receive QA reports on a quarterly basis.

-- Sterility testing featuring the BacT/ALERT® microbial detection system
+- Sterility tests featuring the BacT/ALERT® microbial detection system

 - Comprehensive environmental monitoring